d-callan/microbiomeData/README.md

 ```

 ## Usage
 This package contains all of the curated datasets from MicrobiomeDB.org.
 It is an extension to the [MicrobiomeDB R package](https://github.com/microbiomeDB/MicrobiomeDB) which can be used to analyze and visualize these data.
+That package is installed and attached with this one.

 ### Direct Usage
 You can get a list of all curated datasets available within this package by doing the following: